 Moisturise Well And Often

-According to Eisner, the secret to preventing rosacea flare ups and speeding their healing is maximise hydration inside and out.
+According to Eisner, the secret to preventing rosacea flare-ups and speeding their healing is maximising hydration inside and out.
 Finding the right moisturiser is crucial—you want something that won’t aggravate your sensitive skin but will provide deep hydration (we’re talking tsunami levels, like QED's Deep Hydration Face Cream, or Dermalogica's Intensive Moisture Balance).
 And don’t just moisturise once a day and leave it at that—double up and even carry moisturiser with you, along with a bottle of water to hydrate from the inside out.

 Use The Right Water Temp

-Goldilocks was really onto something—like her, you should avoid washing your face with steaming hot or ice cold water, and instead adjust it to something just right.
-Eisner even suggests using cleansing products that don’t need water at all, as it can be stripping—try QED's no rinse cleanser instead, or use a micellar cleansing water like this Clarins number for sensitive skin.
+Goldilocks was really onto something—like her, you should avoid washing your face with steaming hot or ice-cold water, and instead adjust it to something just right.
+Eisner even suggests using cleansing products that don’t need water at all, as it can be stripping—try QED's no-rinse cleanser instead, or use a micellar cleansing water like this Clarins number for sensitive skin.

 Whatever products you’re using, do it with a delicate touch.
 Use soft cloths like a Face Halo to gently remove makeup, and apply all those moisturisers with a gentle hand.
 Vigorous scrubbing isn’t going to do you any favours, so quit trying to rub off the rosacea with sheer willpower and be gentle on your cheeks.